 He joined GBC as a broadcast journalist in 2004.
 His career has taken him to the United Nations, the European Parliament, The House of Lords, Ten Downing Street, The Foreign Secretary’s official residence and the Spanish Foreign Office, and he’s covered historic events such as the former Chief Justice tribunal, Ministerial Tripartite Talks, the North Mole tanks explosion and the Constitutional Referendum.

-Jonathan is a musician and performs in venues around Gibraltar.
-In 2006, his band supported Marillion at the start of their European tour.
-He’s a techy nerd, and regularly finds himself grappling with IT devices.
+In his spare time, Jonathan plays piano and guitar, paints, is a techy nerd, and regularly finds himself grappling with IT devices.
 He’s a big football fan, and supports Manchester United.

-Jonathan is married to Nadine, and is a father of two little girls.
+Jonathan is a father of two little girls.